Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-02.md

 <!-- > -->

-You should be using the most up to date JS in your work.
-Its expected in the professional environment.
+You should be using the most up-to-date JS in your work.
+It is expected in the professional environment.

 👨‍💻 👩‍💻 👩‍💼 🧑‍💼